Profitability Framework: Profit = Revenue - Costs

 Visual Math: Margin Recovery Intuition

-Use this visual to see how a margin recovery breaks down into actionable pieces.
-Splitting a 12% target into three or four discrete levers, each 3-4%, makes the math manageable under interview pressure and gives you a built-in sanity check.
+If you need to recover 12% on a $250M base, that's $30M.
+Split a 12% target into three or four discrete levers, each 3-4% (≈ $7.5-10M each), and the math becomes manageable under interview pressure with a built-in sanity check.

 Worked Example (End-to-End)